 - Consult Inventory Management Software: Get piece of mind with Seller Central’s inventory reports and alerts or by consulting a tool like Teikametrics.

 - Cash Flow: To ensure your inventory management strategy runs smoothly, you’ll need a reliable source of cash.
-More on this in #3 below!
+Smart use of credit cards, like the Amazon rewards card, can also make sense – but should be used with caution.
+We’ll talk about another option down in step #3.

 - You’ll Scale Faster by Winning (& Keeping) the Buy Box